 Make two-colour wrappers

-To achieve the Pak Choi (Bok Choy) look of these vegetarian dumplings, you will need to prepare two pieces of dough (white & green).
-This is how I combine them:
+To achieve the Pak Choi (Bok Choy) look of these vegetarian dumplings, you will need to combine the white & green dough.

 - Roll the white dough into two ropes.